 A growing baby is still fragile and will move around the house a lot.
 In such a home, it’s better to have a calm dog that doesn’t jump up and down, as this can be dangerous.
 If your dog behaves this way, you might need to train it differently before the baby arrives.

 Conclusion: Can Dogs Smell Pregnancy?

 Dogs are intelligent and quite perceptive.
-They use sent and observation to notice changes around them.
+They use scent and observation to notice changes around them.
 This is how your dog sees you are pregnant even before you confirm it.
-As you start secreting pregnancy hormones, your body’s scent changes and a dog picks up.
+As you start secreting pregnancy hormones, your body’s scent changes, and a dog picks up.

 Featured Image Credit: eva_blanco, Shutterstock